10th minute

 Then the work began to investigate and decide what level of service the operating departments should live up to.
 Whether other professional groups could help.
 And how they wanted to track the medical equipment.

-– Then we had to decide whether to go with a private supplier or develop it ourselves.
-And we quickly found out that if we went with our own system, patient information could be stored on our own databases, where it would be treated confidentially, so we chose to go with our own.
+– Next, we had to decide whether to go with a private vendor or develop the system ourselves.
+We quickly realized that if we went with our own system, patient information could be stored in our own databases, where it would be treated confidentially, so we chose to develop it ourselves.

 The hospital spent about a year and a half developing the new system in close collaboration between Supply and Service, IT and practitioners.